aawaheed/magic/backend/files/misc/common-startup-files/default.md

 Arguments:

+- file - Mandatory relative path of file to download.

+### Download module file

+This functions allows the user to download a file inside of the specified module.
+The function will not succeed if the file doesn't exist, so you don't need to check if the file exists first.

+___
+FUNCTION_INVOCATION[/misc/workflows/workflows/files/download-module-file.hl]:
+{
+  "file": "[STRING_VALUE]",
+  "module": "[STRING_VALUE]"
+}
+___

+Arguments:

-- file - Mandatory full path of file to download.
+- file - Mandatory relative path of file to download.
+- module - Mandatory name of module where file can be found.

 ### Create new website folder